Sovereign fund PIF considers Saudi Telecom stake sale, sources say

+DUBAI (Reuters) - SAUDI ARABIA’S PIF CONSIDERS DIVESTMENT OF SOME OF ITS SAUDI TELECOM STAKE -SOURCES

+SAUDI ARABIA’S PIF HAS HIRED GOLDMAN SACHS AND SNB CAPITAL TO ARRANGE THE TRANSACTION -SOURCES

-DUBAI, June 22 (Reuters) - Saudi Arabia's Public Investment Fund (PIF) is considering divesting part of its stake in Saudi Telecom (7010.SE), sources close to the matter told Reuters, as the sovereign wealth fund seeks to monetise some of its assets.
+Saudi Arabia’s Public Investment Fund (PIF) is considering divesting part of its stake in Saudi Telecom, sources close to the matter told Reuters, as the sovereign wealth fund seeks to monetise some of its assets.

 PIF plans to double its assets to 4 trillion riyals ($1.07 trillion) by 2025, Saudi Arabia’s Crown Prince Mohammed Bin Salman said in January, crystalising gains on mature assets to make new investments.